I’ve just returned from an incredible 2-week trip to Hawaii.

 Day 4 – The Road to Hana

 We spent our 4th day on Maui’s most famous drive, the Road to Hana.
-Now this drive is pretty epic, with hundreds of twists and turns and sweeping views.
+If you can fir this into your Hawaii itinerary – do it!
+Now, this drive is pretty epic, with hundreds of twists and turns and sweeping views.
 This day deserves a post of its own but here are a few of the highlights for me.

 We started with a quick look around the town of Paia, a cute hippy surfing town, where we filled up on gas.
 From there we stopped at the Ho’okipa Viewpoint to watch the surfers and windsurfers do their thing and I bought my first (of many) shave ices from Bob’s Dogs.